madhavkhoslaa/madhavkhoslaa.github.io/content/draft/CeationalDesignPatterns.md

 > Factory Method is a creational design pattern that provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.

-## Real life example
+## Real-life example

-Remeber how we had the options to create a custom ice cream in the builder design pattern ?
-It might be daunting for you to think what you want at the store or maybe seeing so many options makes you anxious ?
-If that's so; you order something from the menu itself, you dont have to talk to the server and just tell him what you want without telling the specifics of what you want.
+Remember how we had the option to create a custom ice cream in the builder design pattern?
+It might be daunting for you to think about what you want at the store or maybe seeing so many options makes you anxious?
+If that's so; you order something from the menu itself, you don't have to talk to the server and just tell him what you want without telling him the specifics of what you want.
 An example of this is just the menu.

 ![image](https://i.imgur.com/NGvd6bS.png)